juhasev/sample-ninja-help/sub-panel-location-mapping.md

 Choose the options which make sense to your panel and do a test run by toggling on "Scan and report" (default).
 When ready to update your panelists toggle "Scan and report" off to apply the changes.

 #### Overwrite
-This option will overwrite existing values if the new value is different.
-This can be handy if your existing values have differences in spellling like "United States" vs "US".
+This option will overwrite the existing value if the new value is different.
+This can be handy if your existing values have differences in spellling like "United States" vs "US" or "London" vs "Lonson".
+Its imperative that all records are clean.
+It would be possible for a project manager to accidentally target "Lonson" while meaning to target "London"!

 #### Add missing only
 This option will add missing values only.